cicwi/software-guides/README.md

 The _CICWI How-to Software Guide_  can be viewed [online](https://cicwi.github.io/software-guidelines/how-to-guide), as a [pdf](https://github.com/cicwi/software-guidelines/raw/master/docs/how-to-guide.pdf), or by the [`org`](https://github.com/cicwi/software-guidelines/raw/master/how-to-guide.org) source.

+This (living) document is a collection of small, self-contained tutorials to accomplish specific tasks that have to do with software development.

 ## Authors and contributing